ManojTarakaRamaraoGunuru/Hierarchical-SCLs/ReadMe.md

 ## Important Notes

 1. To get a specific thread information, we have pthread_getspecific and pthread_setspecific.
 To get a specific information for a group of threads, I created a node_specific_array.
 2. In this code, threads traverse from top to bottom.
 So, they need to know path from root to leaf.
-Currently, I computed path in main.c. and giving the path in lock_acquire of main.c itself.
+Currently, I computed path in main.c. and gave the path in lock_acquire of main.c itself.
 3. node_fairlock.h and fairlock.h are almost similar except some tweaks.
 4. We are following 0-based indexing, 0 is the root.
-5. Our traditonal example(discussed in slides) lies in input/input.txt
+5. Our traditonal example(discussed in slides) is in input/input.txt

 </font>